wyk9787/G-Thread/README.md

 2. Link your program against the G-Thread library

 [test.cc](src/test.cc) is an example program that illustrates the elimination of race condition using G-Thread.
+Other examples can be found in [example](example/) folder.
 To run this test:

 ```
 make clean all